 While the value proposition of new mobility options was clear to many, confusion about the state of the art lead to anxiety about their safety.

 Urban dwellers view cars as a nostalgic extravagance and are therefor more skeptical and averse to changes in the transportation system.

-Like many eScooter operators, Spin offers reduced fares to low-income riders to improve the equity benfits of their products.
-While these programs are well intentioned, Spin wanted their equity program to set a new standard for transit accessibility, so they approched Gehl Studio to help them go the extra mile and redesign their equity program.
+Like many eScooter operators, Spin offers reduced fares to low-income riders as part of an equity outreach initiative.
+While these programs are well intentioned, Spin wanted their offering to set a new standard for transit accessibility, so they approched Gehl Studio to help them go the extra mile and design accessibility into every aspect of their operations.

-Lassor was hired by Gehl Studio to help execute a months long design research and prototyping sprint.
-Gehl led a team of talented practitioners from IDEO and D-Ford to explore how accessasblity could be designed into the heart of Spin's operations.
+Lassor was hired by Gehl Studio for a months long design research and prototyping sprint.
+Gehl led a team of talented practitioners from IDEO and D-Ford (Ford Motor's internal innovation lab).
 The team interviewed experts in urban transit working in business operations, academia, and government.
 In addition, they interviewed and observed hundreds of Spin users & other stakeholders before entering a synthesis, prototyping, and validation phase.

 Gehl presented its findings in several interactive client workshops, which included designers, engineers, executives, and operations team members.
 Prototypes included innovations in pricing, deployment, marketing, hardware, UI/UX, and more.
-The goal was to provide Spin with a roadmap that would suggest how accessibility could be the foundation of a framework for product development and business decisions.
+The goal was to provide Spin with a roadmap that would suggest how accessibility could be the foundation of future product development and business decisions.